Overview

 What to Expect

-New users install Atomic Wallet from the official downloads page, generate a twelve-word seed phrase, and set a local password that encrypts the key material at rest1.
-The interface presents a unified portfolio view across all supported assets, with dedicated flows for swaps, purchases, and staking.
-Cardano users can delegate ADA to a stake pool in a few clicks and track rewards from the same screen they use for balances.
+Setting up Atomic Wallet takes a few minutes.
+You download the app, write down a 12-word recovery phrase, and set a password that locks the wallet on your device.
+The home screen shows a portfolio view across all your supported assets, and Cardano users can delegate ADA to a stake pool in a few clicks from the same screen.